 Disputes over unpaid rent or damage

-Any disputes between you and your landlord over unpaid rent or damages may be settled by the Victorian Civil and Administrative Tribunal (VCAT).
+Any disputes between you and your residential rental provider over unpaid rent or damages may be settled by the Victorian Civil and Administrative Tribunal (VCAT).

 VCAT is an independent tribunal (like a court).
-It decides disputes between landlords and tenants.
+It decides disputes between residential rental providers and renters.
 Find more information on residential tenancies disputes, see Renting a home on the VCAT's website.